 This will allow you to compare premiums and shop plans yearly.
 Plan changes are simple and can be done over the phone.
 Keeping up with policy comparison can save you money every year.

 Missouri Medicare Supplement Plan Premiums

 Most of the Medigap policies in Missouri increase annually as age increases.
-There are some companies that use issue age rating; in most cases, issue age rating can save you more money over time.
+Some companies use issue age rating; in most cases, issue age rating can save you more money over time.

 Level of coverage can impact costs; Plan F has more coverage, it’ll cost more each month than Plan N. Although, a healthy person with Plan N could save money annually if they had no serious medical visits during the year.